 The phone's video camera… Yep!
 Some people just don't use it often enough.
 Especially the 4k camera on the new phones, and the slow-motion options that allow you to later look at the stuff that other guitarists played – and break it down slowly in order to learn it – just like how you would from a record of your favorite guitar hero.

-Sometime, if I am seeing some really good guy playing the guitar, a girl singing beautifully or a really special performance in any random show, I take a short vid with my phone to remember and inspire me later for my own ideas or learn it myself, instead of just counting on my memory.
+Sometimes, if I am seeing some really good guy playing the guitar, a girl singing beautifully, or a really special performance in any random show, I take a short vid with my phone to remember and inspire me later for my own ideas or learn it myself, instead of just counting on my memory.

 That's it for today.
 Please let us know in the comments about your favorite useful guitar apps and any comments you may have on the apps above!